Connor McDavid: Senior

-McDavid first joined the Canadian senior team for the 2016 IIHF World Championship in Russia.
+McDavid first joined the Canadian senior team for the 2016 World Championship.
 Although he had eight assists in the tournament, McDavid did not score a goal until the gold-medal match against Finland, who the Canadians shut out 2–0 to win the tournament.
 McDavid's was the only goal of the game until the final second, when Matt Duchene scored in the opposition's empty net.
-That same year, McDavid was named captain of Team North America, a team of Canadian and United States players aged 23 or under, at the 2016 World Cup of Hockey.
+That same year, McDavid was named captain of Team North America, a team of Canadian and American players aged 23 or under, at the 2016 World Cup of Hockey.
 Centring a line with Auston Matthews and Mark Scheifele, McDavid had three assists in six games during the pre-tournament and round robin stages of the World Cup.
 Team North America was eliminated after the round-robin portion of the tournament, with Russia winning the tiebreaker.

-Two years later, McDavid was named captain of Team Canada at the 2018 IIHF World Championship in Denmark, where he recorded five goals and 13 points through the opening rounds of the tournament.
+Two years later, McDavid was named captain of Canada at the 2018 World Championship, where he recorded five goals and 13 points through the opening rounds of the tournament.
 With a 4–1 loss to the United States team in the bronze medal game, Canada finished the World Championship without a medal for the first time since 2014.
 McDavid, who was joined by Oilers teammates Ryan Nugent-Hopkins and Darnell Nurse, finished the tournament third in scoring with five goals and 17 points in 10 games.
-McDavid intended to play for Canada again at the 2019 IIHF World Championship, but suffered a leg injury at the end of the NHL season that kept him from participating.
+McDavid intended to play for Canada again at the 2019 World Championship, but suffered a leg injury at the end of the NHL season that kept him from participating.

-McDavid was one of the first three players named to the Canadian roster for the 2022 Winter Olympics in Beijing, joining Sidney Crosby and Alex Pietrangelo.
-However, in December 2021, the NHL declared that no players would be allowed to participate in the Olympic Games, citing COVID-19 outbreaks throughout the league.
+McDavid was one of the first three players named to the Canadian roster for the 2022 Winter Olympics, joining Sidney Crosby and Alex Pietrangelo.
+However, in December 2021, the NHL declared that no players would be allowed to participate in the Winter Olympics, citing COVID-19 outbreaks throughout the league.
 McDavid, who had already missed a chance to participate in the 2018 Winter Olympics due to financial concerns from the NHL, was upset with the league's decision, saying, "It's always been a dream of mine to play at the Olympics since I was a little kid.
 So to have that kind of squashed as we were getting close was disappointing."